A person stands on a small vessel that is loaded up with derelict fishing traps.

 Removing and Preventing TRAPS Across the Nation

-The Virginia Institute of Marine Science is leading a national competitive grant program for the removal of derelict fishing traps, creating a national database for data collection, and assessing potential solutions to the environmental and economic impacts of lost gear.
+The William and Mary's Batten School and the Virginia Institute of Marine Science is leading a national competitive grant program for the removal of derelict fishing traps, creating a national database for data collection, and assessing potential solutions to the environmental and economic impacts of lost gear.

 Type of Project: Removal